 We implement the Baltimore County Public School (BCPS) curriculum.
 If a class is offered for a student who is not a BCPS student, and BCPS does not have a curriculum available, another Local School System’s curriculum may be used.

 For our students working towards a diploma, the curriculum will be accommodated as designated in the IEP.
 For students working to a certificate of completion, more significant modifications to the curriculum may be made, so the students is being taught to the their appropriate instructional level.

-Our school principal is Mark Rapaport, and he can be reached at [email protected].
-He is supported by a dedicated team of professionals.
+Our school principal is David Schlittler and he can be reached at [email protected].
+He is supported by our dedicated team of professionals.

 Special Educators – certified through the Maryland State Department of Education.
 Each teacher works in a self-contained classroom, with no more than six to seven students.